bbookman/AI_summarize/src/templates/journal_prompt.md

 Do not generate the journal entry section if the day's transcript does not include a mention of journaling or the word journal.
 There may be more than one journal subject discussed.
 Create a paragraph for each subject.

-If no blood sugar, weight or steps count are described, do not include the Health Data section.

 Review the day data.
 If a medical consultation is not encountered, do not include the Medical Consultation section.
 Review the day data.
 If a psychological consultation is not encountered, do not include the Psychological Consultation section.